Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/semiconductor.md

 p \displaystyle\approx N_V\exp{\frac{E_V-E_F}{k_B T}}
 $$

-- The intrinsic number of electrons can be found using the formula below:
+- For the number of intrinsic semiconductor, The intrinsic number of electrons can be found using the formula below:

 $$
     n_i^2 = N_cN_v\exp{\frac{-E_g}{k_B T}}